face-hh/griddycode/README.md

 - Selecting a setting with the property "shader" *should* disable previously-enabled settings with "shader".
 - The `CheckButton` node for each `setting` scene doesn't change with the theme.
 This affects light themes specifically.

-Stuff we are currently looking for: (this doesn't mean you can't contribute with other stuff!)
-- `CTRL` + `P` to open a **quick file picker**, similar to [VSCode](https://code.visualstudio.com/docs/editor/editingevolved#:~:text=Quick%20file%20navigation,-Tip%3A%20You%20can&text=VS%20Code%20provides%20two%20powerful,release%20Ctrl%20to%20open%20it.)
-- An option in the settings menu (`CTRL` + `,`) to change the font!
-- Making the cat jumping video in the settings menu fade in/out along the actual menu.
-Currently it ignores the transition
-- Heavy cleanup of `settings.gd`!
-- The file picker (`CTRL` + `O`) stores the position of the selected item even after entering/exiting a directory.
-However, if the directory's file size is lower than it, it will disappear until you move it up.
-This can be fixed by setting its selected item to the last item if it exceeds dirs.size()

 Please note that creating a Pull Request to fix these features does *not* guarantee its merge.
 Please don't open a Pull Request unless you are confident you've done a good job.